top of page

 1. Zhaxi Winery — The Heart of the Valley

+Tucked deep within the mountain folds near Benzilan, Zhaxi Winery (also known as Zaxee) is small but full of character.
+The vineyards rise from 2,300 meters, tended by local Tibetan families using traditional, low-intervention farming.
 Their signature wine, Zaxee 2300 Cabernet Sauvignon, is hand-harvested and aged in clay urns rather than oak — a choice that preserves the purity of fruit and the energy of the land.
 Each sip feels like standing in the valley at dawn: fresh, grounded, and quietly powerful.

 2. Lapu Valley Winery — Where the River Reflects the Sky

+Set near the upper reaches of the Lancang (Mekong) River, Lapu Valley produces wines shaped by water and wind.
+At nearly 2,000 meters, the temperature shifts sharply from day to night, allowing grapes to ripen slowly and develop balance.
 Their red wines — mostly Cabernet Sauvignon — are known for elegance and depth, with whispers of wild herbs and mountain fruit.
 On certain years, when frost blesses the vineyards, Lapu Valley also makes a delicate ice wine, sweet and golden, like sunlight caught in glass.

 3. Ao Yun — The Cloud Above All

+Meaning ā€œFlying Above the Clouds,ā€ Ao Yun is perhaps Shangri-La’s most famous name.
+Created by LVMH, its vineyards are spread across four remote Tibetan villages between 2,200 and 2,600 meters — among the highest in the world.
 Ao Yun’s wines are Bordeaux-style blends, rich yet pure, reflecting meticulous handwork and reverence for place.
 Each bottle captures the rare harmony of altitude and art — a testament that luxury can still be deeply connected to land and spirit.

 4. Xiaoling Winery — The Quiet Innovator

-Their Grand Vin Cabernet SauvignonĀ is elegant and mineral-driven, showing freshness, precision, and restraint.
+In the historic village of Cizhong, where French missionaries once taught locals to grow grapes, Xiaoling Winery continues the legacy with grace.
+Their vineyards lie above 2,100 meters, producing small batches that highlight the subtle power of high-altitude terroir.
+Their Grand Vin Cabernet Sauvignon is elegant and mineral-driven, showing freshness, precision, and restraint.
 Visiting Xiaoling feels like stepping back in time — stone churches, riverside terraces, and a sense that wine here is not a business, but a prayer.

 5. Shangri-La Wine Co. — The Foundation of a Region

+Founded in 2000, Shangri-La Wine Co. anchors the region’s growth.
+Working with hundreds of local families, they cultivate thousands of hectares of vineyards across the valleys of the Lancang and Jinsha Rivers.
 While their range includes approachable reds, they also manage premium plots that show how far Shangri-La’s terroir can go.
 For many local farmers, this company represents the bridge between tradition and opportunity — turning mountain soil into sustainable livelihood.

 6. Bao Zhuang Winery — A Rising Star

-Among the new generation of vintners, Bao ZhuangĀ stands out for its ambition.
+Among the new generation of vintners, Bao Zhuang stands out for its ambition.
 Still small, but increasingly recognized in China’s national wine competitions, it represents the energy of young winemakers who see Shangri-La not as a curiosity, but as a world-class origin in the making.

 7. ChĆ¢teau Roduit — Swiss Roots in Tibetan Highlands

 Among the new gems of the region, ChĆ¢teau Roduit brings a touch of the Alps to the Himalayas.
 Founded by a Swiss winemaker who fell in love with Yunnan’s altitude and purity, its vineyards lie near the banks of the Jinsha River at about 2,400 meters.
+ChĆ¢teau Roduit combines European discipline with local soul: meticulous pruning, organic cultivation, and small-batch fermentation.
+Their signature Cabernet Franc and Syrah blends show deep color, mountain freshness, and a long, graceful finish — wines that speak both of discipline and discovery.

-For travelers, visiting Château Roduit offers an intimate experience: sipping by the vines as wind bells ring and prayer flags ripple against the distant snow peaks
+For travelers, visiting Château Roduit offers an intimate experience: sipping by the vines as wind bells ring and prayer flags ripple against the distant snow peaks.

-Writer's Notes - A Journey for the Senses
+A Journey for the Senses

+To visit Shangri-La’s wineries is to travel through both altitude and emotion — from sunlit terraces to quiet chapels, from earthy cabernets to crystal-clear ice wines.
 At Ki Ki Holidays, we craft wine journeys that connect travelers with the heart of this highland culture: vineyard walks under prayer flags, tastings beside the Mekong, and conversations with the people who turn mountain air into liquid art.
+Here, wine is more than flavor — it’s landscape, devotion, and life distilled.

-Here, wine is more than flavor — it’s landscape, devotion, and life distilled.And in every glass, Shangri-La whispers its timeless message:ā€œMay you drink slowly, breathe deeply, and find joy in the journey.ā€
+And in every glass, Shangri-La whispers its timeless message: ā€œMay you drink slowly, breathe deeply, and find joy in the journey.ā€

 ✨ Plan together, travel better — with Ki Ki Holidays, discover the red soul of Shangri-La, where the mountains make wine, and wine makes memory.